 Some carriages towards the front of a departing train may be standing on the level crossing where there is no raised platform, in which case the first step up is approximately 500mm – however portable steps are available.

 This is the main terminus of the railway.
+The nearest Public Access Defibrillator is outside the toilets on the station platform

 The railway’s main car park is located approximately 75yds from the station in Ffordd Neifion (Neptune Road).